jphmenzel/jpmlipidomics/README.md

 Latest updates to the workflow:
+2022_11_02: Batch files now contain relative paths, only the path to the python version installed locally needs to be adjusted in each batch file, when setting up the workflow.
+Both python versions 3.9 and 3.11 (python.org) as well as other python versions should be compatible with the workflow.
+Paths in jpmlipidomics_2_full_fast_targets.py, lines 248, 589 and 605 need to be adjusted to a local path.
-2022_11_10: Speed improvements of initial precursor analysis and generation of target lists.
+2022_11_09: Speed improvements of initial precursor analysis and generation of target lists.
 The first batch file in the workflow may run significantly faster (< 90 sec) than outlined in the Supplementary Information of the preprint published on BioRxiv (> 6 min).